 Rebates for MAHs with low turnover – Like most other national medicines verification organisations, IMVO bases its financial projections on a flat fee per MAH model.
 In recognition of the challenges that this may pose for MAHs with a low turnover, a rebate of 60% will be provided on the annual MAH user fee for MAHs with a turnover of less than €100,000 in Ireland (based on previous year’s data).
 The turnover figure will be self-certified, but IMVO reserves the right to request supporting evidence and/or audit the declared turnover.
 Fee rebate decisions will be valid for one financial year only.
 Separate application must be made in subsequent year(s) if a MAH considers that it continues to be eligible for a rebate and such application(s) will be considered by IMVO independently of previous decision(s).
 If you are a MAH that might be eligible for this rebate, please email us at firstname.lastname@example.org and we will provide details of how to apply.

 MA transfers – If all the marketing authorisations (MAs) belonging to one MAH are transferred to a different MAH within the same pharmaceutical corporation or to an unrelated company that is not already registered with IMVO, please contact us by email (email@example.com) for guidance on the fee arrangements in this situation.

-IMVO may contact you from time to time for additional information on alerts generated in your pharmacy.
-If you have any queries about alerts for IMVO, please email firstname.lastname@example.org or phone us on +351-1-5715320.
+IMVO may contact you from time to time for additional information about alerts.
+If you have any queries please email firstname.lastname@example.org or phone us on +353-1-5715320.